Hofer-Like Geometry Revisited: Consequences of Theorem

-\begin{remark} The equality \(m = 1\) relies on the existence of a suitable Riemannian metric that makes an integral basis orthonormal for the \(L^2\)-Hodge metric.
-Without this normalization, $m$ would be some positive constant depending on the metric and the choice of basis, and the lower bound for $e_s(B)$ would scale accordingly. \end{remark}

-\begin{corollary}[Nondegeneracy of the Hofer Norm] Let $(M, \omega)$ be a closed symplectic manifold with nontrivial flux group.
-The restriction of the Hofer-like norm to $Ham(M,\omega)$ is nondegenerate.
-Hence, the usual Hofer norm is nondegenerate. \end{corollary} \begin{proof}
+\begin{corollary}[Nondegeneracy of the Hofer-like Norm] Let $(M, \omega)$ be a closed symplectic manifold with nontrivial flux group.
+The nondegeneracy of the Hofer-like norm follows from the nondegeneracy of the Hofer norm. \end{corollary} \begin{proof} Assume $\phi \in \Ham(M, \omega)$ with $\| \phi \|_{HL}= 0$.
+Then, it follows from \cite{Ban10} that the flux of $\phi$ is trivial.
+Thus, $\phi$ is Hamiltonian, and so the main result of this paper implies that: $\| \phi \|_{H} = \| \phi \|_{HL}= 0$.
+Then, the nondegeneracy of the usual Hofer norm implies $\phi = \operatorname{id}_M$. \end{proof}